Fudan-iGEM/2023-wiki/docs/src/team.md

 </div>
 </div>

-Introducing Yihan, the dynamic leader of Fudan iGEM from the previous year.
+Introducing Yihan, the dynamic leader of [Fudan iGEM 2022](https://2022.igem.wiki/fudan/team).
 Beyond the world of synthetic biology, Yihan also has a deep passion for both music and language.
-He dedicated himself to interviewing and mentoring new team members, equipping us with a diverse skill set for the iGEM journey.
+He dedicated himself to mentoring new team members, equipping us with a diverse skill set for the iGEM journey.

 ### Yi Cao: The Scientific Craftsman